-Premiere Pro CC is a powerful, customizable, nonlinear video editor that lets you edit your way.
+Premiere Pro is a powerful, customizable, nonlinear video editor that lets you edit your way.
 Import and combine virtually any type of media, from video shot on a phone to raw 5K and higher resolution footage, and then edit it in its native format without wasting time transcoding.
 The app offers a sleek, highly intuitive user interface, a customizable timeline, numerous editing shortcuts, and robust media management options.
-And because real-time performance is critical for rich, complex sequences, Premiere Pro CC delivers the fastest solution in the industry.
-The Adobe Mercury Playback Engine supports the vast majority of formats, and you can use multiple GPU cards to accelerate render and export times.
+And because real-time performance is critical for rich, complex sequences, Premiere Pro delivers the fastest solution in the industry.
+The Adobe Mercury Playback Engine supports most formats, and you can use multiple GPU cards to accelerate render and export times.

 With comprehensive video format compatibility, you can work with the formats you want, including natively editing files from the latest tapeless formats without transcoding or rewrapping.
 Edit all standard- or high-definition formats, from DV and HDV to HD and beyond.
-Some formats may require additional hardware.
+Some formats could require extra hardware.

 With a free Creative Cloud membership, you can download a trial version of Premiere Pro — and other applications in Creative Cloud.
 When you upgrade to an All Apps plan, you’ll be able to download the full version of every Creative Cloud application.

 If you were prompted to enter your payment details before downloading Premiere Pro, the trial automatically converts to a paid plan after the trial period ends.
 Otherwise, you can purchase a plan directly from the Creative Cloud website.

 Yes.
 If you don't have After Effects installed, you see an error message saying, 'This Motion Graphics